davethehat/wavyd/README.md

 --silent  Suppress audio preview of wave
---dump    If given, write wavetable data to stdout (false) --table   Size (#samples) of wavetable to generate (1024) --round   If true, round samples in wavetable to integer values (true) --scale   Scale samples in wavetable by this value (2048) --plot    If given, generate a graphic representation of waveform: ascii|png (false) --pn      For png plot, output filename (plot.png) --pw      For png plot, pixel width of image (640)
+--dump    If given, write wavetable data to stdout (false) --table   Size (#samples) of wavetable to generate (1024) --round   If true, round samples in wavetable to integer values (false) --scale   Scale samples in wavetable by this value (1.0) --plot    If given, generate a graphic representation of waveform: ascii|png (false) --pn      For png plot, output filename (plot.png) --pw      For png plot, pixel width of image (640)